-Best AI Research Assistant Tools in 2026
+Best AI Research Assistant Tools by Workflow Stage in 2026

 Not every AI tool that can answer questions deserves to be called an AI research assistant.
 For this site, the category is narrower: tools that help with source-heavy work such as reading, literature review, note consolidation, synthesis, framing, or drafting support around research tasks.